MooersLab/MooersLab/README.md

 The video below is an example of using a voice trigger to insert a chunk of LaTeX code that I use to plan each day.
 It is inserted after saying `insert start day`.
-You can easily make your own markdown variant customized to be meet your needs.
+You can easily make a markdown variant customized to meet your needs.
 I am using the Voice In Plus software in Google Chrome.
 It also works in Microsoft Edge.
-It uses the built-in Speech-to-text software in the web browser on your local machine so latency is not much of an issue.
+It uses the built-in Speech-to-text software in the web browser on your local machine, so latency is not much of an issue.